minio/docs/source/administration/object-management/data-compression.rst

 ~~~~~~~~~~~~~~~~~~

 Data compression is a global option, the configured settings apply to all buckets in a deployment.
-By default, MinIO compresses the following types of data:
+Enabling data compression compresses the following types of data by default:

 .. include:: /includes/common-mc-admin-config.rst
    :start-after: start-minio-data-compression-default-desc